gschare/bc3997/README.md

 ## Homework 2
 [A top-down type-directed synthesizer for simple list operations in Haskell.](homework2/)

+See comments for details on implementation and issues.

 ## Homework 3
 [Solving the Zebra Problem with SMT-LIBv2.](homework3/)